Reactjs-Facebook/React-Docs/README.md

 * setting initial data, such as `getInitialState` and `getDefaultProps`
 ### Props and states
 Data within a component can come from the outside (props) or be instantiated from the inside (states).
+* The `render` method is the only required method in a ReactJS component.